duarme/NotiSearch/README.md

 #### Acknowledgements

-* Ryan Bates for replying with useful hints to my emails and, of course, for running Railscasts.com.
+* Ryan Bates for replying with useful hints to my email and, of course, for running Railscasts.com.
-* Leo Correa <a href="http://stackoverflow.com/questions/13313504/rails-simple-newsletter-mailing-list-with-notification-of-new-search-results-v">his answer</a> on Stackoverflow.
+* Leo Correa for <a href="http://stackoverflow.com/questions/13313504/rails-simple-newsletter-mailing-list-with-notification-of-new-search-results-v">his answer</a> on Stackoverflow.